Content marketing works.

 Small businesses can work together on a joint podcast, guest blog post, collaborative research, YouTube Q&A video, social media takeover, and more.

-It’s best to work with brands which are a good fit for your business.
+It’s best to work with brands that are a good fit for your business.
 Those who don’t compete with your brand, but complement it in some way.

-Brands which have awesome marketing superpowers will be the most successful collaborators as they can bring their skills and knowledge to the partnership.
+Brands that have awesome marketing superpowers will be the most successful collaborators as they can bring their skills and knowledge to the partnership.

 Influencer marketing is big business, but that doesn’t mean you only need to work with them on social media.